Telling your story will strengthen your sense of Self, and develop within you a strong and unwavering sense of empowerment.

 Phases of Narcissistic Abuse

 The phases of narcissistic abuse are across the board, textbook.
-A faux fairytale from the beginning, the narcissist targets and lures an unsuspecting empath as a source of narcissistic supply.
-The grateful empath cannot believe how lucky they are to have met such a wonderful and perfect match.
-Someone with whom the empath can share not only dreams, but fears and past traumas, all of which will be used against them in the future.
+A faux fairytale from the beginning, the narcissist targets and lures an unsuspecting person as a source for narcissistic supply.
+The person feels so lucky to have met such a wonderful and perfect match.
+A true prince or princess charming.
+Someone with whom the person can share not only dreams, but fears and past traumas, all of which will be used against them in the future.

 Idealization